daleonpz/Notes/fh-dortmund/01-DPS.md

 - Non-blocking or lock-free algorithm
 - Use atomic read-modify-write primitives.
 For example, an atomic call can be done in the following way:
     - Change mem iff it did not change since last read otherwise repeat with new value

+---
+# Resource management protocols (NO SLIDES)
+## Priority inversion
+- Resource locking prevents high priority tasks to access the resource.
+So a high priority task is indirectly preempted by a lower priority task effectively "inverting" the relative priorities of the two tasks.
+- Solution:
+- Deletion safety also prevents deadlocks

+## Protocols
+- NPP: any task that locks a resource receive the highest priority of among all the task
+- HLP: any task that locks a resource receive the highest priority of among all the running tasks
+- PLP: assign the highest priority only another task wants to use the resource
+- PCP: if one task locks resource 1 and then resource 2, it unlocks the resource 2 and then resource 1

+### Multiprocessor
+- Needs an extension of the protocols

+# Time and clocks
+## Ordering mechanism
+## Timestamp
+- need information about what clock is used, resolution, clock drift
+- **clock drifting**: Clock drift refers to several related phenomena where a clock does not run at exactly the same rate as a reference clock.
+That is, after some time the clock "drifts apart" or gradually desynchronizes from the other clock.

+## Berkeley algorithm
+- There is a master clock
+- _outlayer_ clocks are not considered in the estimation

+## Network time protocol
+### logical clocks
+- give us information about which event happens before, after or in concurrency.

+### Matrix clock
+- "I know that you know about me and the others"

+### CAP theorem
+- tells you on what to focus your system